diskuv/dk/docs/SPECIFICATION.md

 | ---------- | ----------- | -------------- |
 | `j`        | ChecksumKey | ValuesJsonFile |

-#### Values Nodes
+#### v - parsed values.json AST

 A `values.json` is parsed into an AST, and the AST is persisted directly from OCaml memory blocks and signed with the local build key.

 The build system will verify the signature of the AST before loading the AST into memory.
 If the signature does not match the local build key, or if the AST is incompatible with the memory layout of the current process (see [compatibility tag](#ct---compatibility-tag)), the `j` values.json file is fetched and re-parsed into a new AST.

+<https://github.com/diskuv/dk/issues/44>: *This is fixed*.
 Currently in the reference implementation the `v` AST is present in the distributable valuestore.
 Distribution is only beneficial when the memory layout of the remote build system is compatible with the memory layout of the local build system, and even then the parse time must be greater than the added download time.